daveabrock/daveabrock.github.io/_drafts/2020-11-27-dotnet-stacks.markdown

 ---
 date: "2020-11-27"
-title: "The .NET Stacks #28: Fill in stuff"
+title: "The .NET Stacks, #28: The future of MVC and themes of .NET 6"
 tags: [dotnet-stacks]
 comments: false
 ---